Course Start Date

 The nationally accredited Diploma of Music Industry (Performance) builds on your industry experience in performance, composition and music production.
-Enhance your practice, theory and performance technique, collaborate with other musicians and build lifelong music industry networks.
+Enhance your artistic practice, develop your performance techniques, collaborate with other musicians and build lifelong music industry networks.

 LEARN NEW SKILLS